nikitavoloboev/data/databases/blockchain/blockchain.md

 # [Blockchain](http://en.wikipedia.org/wiki/Blockchain)

-[This](https://www.youtube.com/watch?v=3aJI1ABdjQk) was a great video intro to the blockchain.

 In short, blockchain is a [immutable linked list of hashes](https://www.quora.com/Is-a-blockchain-essentially-a-linked-list?share=1).
-Which can be used to solve the double spending problem in cryptocurrencies using proof of work and a persistent chain of records (blocks mined).
+Which can be used to solve the double spending problem in cryptocurrencies using proof of work (or other methods) and a persistent chain of records (blocks mined).

 ## Consensus algorithms